 The New House Checklist: Pre-Move Essentials

-2. Connect TV and internet
+2. Connect internet and TV

 3. Update your address

 When you update your address, you update your life!
 Not sure how to go about doing this?
 No worries, we’ve got you covered with everything you need to know about updating your address.

-8. Take time off from work
+7. Take time off from work

 The New House Checklist: Post-Move Essentials

-You’ve finally got all of your belongings into your new home, but don’t lose steam now!
+You did it!
+You finally got all of your belongings into your new home, but don’t lose steam now!
 You’re in the final stretch of your new home checklist, and there are just a few more essentials to get through.
 It’s a good idea to set a daily (or weekly) goal for yourself when it comes to these final steps.
 Be realistic, stick to your schedule, and you’ll be settled in before you know it.